snchengqi/http2-qing/README.md

 # http2-qing
-http2-qing is the encapsulation of http2 protocol based on netty
+http2-qing is a library for http2 protocol based on netty

 ## Features